dcunited001/dcunited001.github.io/_drafts/operational-strategy-in-information-warfare-scapegoating-and-witchhunt-sidequests.md

 It doesn't mean these tactics don't work, but we need to understand which aspects of the system need to be dismantled so that they are effective.

+- but an age of both apathy and virtualized life begins to annul the capacity for growing a movement. if someone isn't permitted to have a movement or sympathizers who is at the center of a controversy, there is zero chance this person would have a fair trial.
+If the details of such a national security case were known to be required to remain secret or the outcome of the case was essentially implicit, being ex parte, then there would also be near-zero chance for actual justice or fair trial.

+- notes on how ghandi grew his movement with IRL social networking,

 Are we engaged in psychological warfare against our own citizens?
 Is there widespread information warfare?
 People deserve a right to know